konskons11/FungID/Readme.md

 ## User manual

-Welcome to the Fungal Species Classifier!
+Welcome to FungID software!
 This user-friendly application is designed to help you classify fungal species efficiently.
 This manual will guide you through the various features and functionalities of the GUI to ensure you get the most out of the application.

-Getting Started
-Installation
+### Installation

 Clone the repository and install the required dependencies: